Updated: Jun 14

 (If you feel more guided tuition on these strategies will be helpful to you then you can sign up for my e-mail course with video guidance and information sheets.

-These are not going to work instantly for you, but if you spend some time practising them and introducing them into your daily routine then you should start to see a difference in how you can control your anxiety.
+These techniques are not going to work instantly for you, but if you spend some time practising them and introducing them into your daily routine then you should start to see a difference in how you can manage those anxious feelings.

 It's not about getting rid of your anxiety but knowing how to live with it so it does not control you.